thoughtspot/thoughtspot.github.io/_admin/data-modeling/spotiq-data-model-preferences.md

 ---

-[SpotIQ]({{ site.baseurl}}/spotiq/whatisspotiq.html) is a ThoughtSpot feature  that helps users insights in data by automatically surfacing interesting characteristics.
+[SpotIQ]({{ site.baseurl}}/spotiq/whatisspotiq.html) is a ThoughtSpot feature  that provides users with insights about their data by automatically surfacing interesting characteristics (trends, correlations, outliers, and so on).

-If you have access to tables and worksheets for data modeling purposes, you can specify columns to exclude from SpotIQ analyses from data sources.
-By default, all columns are included in SpotIQ analyses.
+If you have access to tables, worksheets, and views for data modeling purposes, you can specify columns to exclude from SpotIQ analyses.
+By default, all columns are _included_ in SpotIQ analyses.

 ## Exclude columns from SpotIQ analyses

 To specify columns to exclude from SpotIQ analyses:

-1. Click **Data** in the top menu, and choose **Tables** or **Worksheets**.
+1. Click **Data** in the top menu, and choose **Tables**,  **Worksheets**, or **[Views]({{site.baseurl}}/complex-search/about-query-on-query.html)**.

-2. Click on the name of your table or worksheet.
+2. Click on the name of your data source.

 3. On the **Columns** tab, find the COLUMN NAMES you want to exclude from SpotIQ analyses, and scroll to the right to find `SPOTIQ PREFERENCE`.